Washington Security Deposit Returns and Deductions

 Can the Landlord Charge for Replacing the Carpet in Washington?

-Landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear and the charge is included in the conditions of the lease agreement.
+Landlords can charge for replacing the carpet if it is damaged beyond what would be expected from ordinary use, and the charge is included in the conditions of the lease agreement.

 example